acrossoffwest/laravel-docker-setup/README.md

-# [DEPRECATED]
-# Docker settings for Laravel project
+# Laravel Docker Setup

 You can use this docker settings with:

-- [this repository](https://github.com/acrossoffwest/mulptilpe-nginx-proxy-settings-for-docker) for that you should use `docker-compose.yml`
+- [this repository](https://github.com/acrossoffwest/mproxy-docker-setup) for that you should use `docker-compose.yml`

 - [jwilder/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) for that you should use `docker-compose.self.yml.`